 Specializing in limited edition series of chapbooks, broadsides, and other poetry-based art work, as well as interesting formats of music albums + single releases, HHP seeks to print, distribute, and promote works by sound artists, writers, and performers who wish to retain their artistic integrity while pursuing experimental processes and art production.

-Featuring Armando Jaramillo Garcia, Alexis Pope, and Nina Puro inter|rupture aims to startle and assault the current by providing readers with emerging and established artists who crave discovery.
+Featuring Lauren Clark, Armando Jaramillo Garcia, Katie Longofono, and Yanyi Luo inter|rupture aims to startle and assault the current by providing readers with emerging and established artists who crave discovery.
 We publish three times a year–February, June, and October–and feature poetry.
 Our poems have been selected to appear in the Best of the Net Anthology three years in a row (2011, 2012, & 2013) and have been featured on Verse Daily.

 Featuring Maria Lisella, Chloe De Filippis, Robert Viscusi, Angelo Zeolla, Angelica Roman, Nick Matros, Clare Ultimo, & Jessica Femiani

 The Italian American Writers Association celebrates its 25th Anniversary in 2016.
 Since 1991, IAWA has given voice to writers through its literary series every second Saturday of the months.
 Readings begin with an Open Mic: IAWA-East is held even months at Sidewalk Café and IAWA-West continues at Cornelia Street Café on odd months.